THE BELLS OF SUSSEX

 The bell was brought back to the convent of January 7th 2023.
 A re-dedication service was held at 9am and the bell was blessed with holy water.
 Work began at 10:40 and the bell was raised up the tower along with its fittings.
 The bell was rehung by Isaac O’shea, John and Kye Leaver on January 7th, leaving just the Ellacombe hammer and ropes to be fitted.
 These were done the following day.

-Isaac has done an fantastic job restoring this bell and it was an honour to have been a part in the rehanging.
+Isaac has done an fantastic job restoring this bell and it was an honour to have been a part of the rehanging.

 The bell is hung in an oak B frame dating to 1886.
 Access to the middle chamber requires a 21 rung ladder or a scaffolding tower through a hatch in the centre of the ceiling.
 From here, a wooden ladder on the east side goes to a platform.
 Another wooden ladder propped up in a similar fashion to Tortington takes you through a hatch into the belfry.